-Open Educational Resources (OER) are frequently distributed in digital formats such as PDF's but without an easy way to get the PDF in print.
+Open Educational Resources (OER) are distributed in digital formats such as PDF's but usually without a print version.
 If you are a professor, instructor, or librarian using one of the many "digital only" OER, printme1.com has created unique and easy to use features that get a "digital only" OER into print for students and bookstores, anywhere in the US, in just a few clicks.

 But we also offer two amazing tools for PDF editing & mass distribution that are free to use:

 Our PDF Builder allows you to create & edit a custom PDF from multiple OER PDF's.